MuhammadRukon/MuhammadRukon/README.md

 **Distinctive Homepage:**

-- Engaging navbar, banner with video, and footer.
+- Engaging navbar, banner, and footer.
 - Showcase diverse brand categories with images and names.
 - Additional sections for an enriched browsing experience.